How to Backup a NAS Server in Windows 11, 10, 8, 7

-NAS, the short of Network Attached Storage, is a hard disk storage that is set up with its own network address rather than being attached to the department computer that is serving applications to a network’s workstation users.
-The NAS device does not need to be located with in the server but can exist in a LAN.
+NAS, short for Network Attached Storage, is a hard disk storage that is set up with its own network address rather than being attached to the department computer that is serving applications to a network’s workstation users.
+The NAS device does not need to be located within the server but can exist in a LAN.

 Why you need to backup NAS server?

 NAS server provides a very convenient service.
 Users would like to store data onto NAS server so that others in the same LAN can access the data with its IP address through the network.
 It is a wonderful way for users who need to share files anytime (especially the business and home users).